Goldbach versus de Polignac numbers: Introduction

 \section{Introduction}

 Let $\mathcal{P}$ denote the set of prime numbers and write $p_n$ for its $n$-th member.
-Given an admissible tuple of integers $\mathcal{H}=\left\{h_1,...,h_k\right\}$ the Hardy-Littlewood $k$-tuple prime conjecture is the assertion that
+Given an admissible tuple of integers $\mathcal{H}=\left\{h_1,...,h_k\right\}$, the Hardy-Littlewood $k$-tuple prime conjecture is the assertion that

 for infinitely many integers $n$.
-The problem has seen a number of breakthroughs over the past decade and these efforts spawned an international collaboration known as the the Polymath8 project (\cite{Poly}).
+The problem has seen a number of breakthroughs over the past two decades and these efforts spawned an international collaboration known as the the Polymath8 project \cite{Poly}.
 Assuming the generalised Elliott-Halberstam conjecture, it was demonstrated that any admissible configuration $\left\{n+h_1,n+h_2,n+h_3 \right\}$ contains at least two primes for infinitely many values of $n$.
-These ideas can be applied to Goldbach numbers, that is to say, positive integers which can be expressed as the sum of two primes.
-Fixing some large natural number $N$ one considers the collection $\left\{n,n+2,N-n \right\}$ and in this manner it can be shown, under suitable hypotheses, that at least one of the following statements must hold \begin{itemize} \item[(i)] There are infinitely many twin primes. \item[(ii)] One has $g_{n+1}-g_n \leq 4$ for all sufficiently large $n$. \end{itemize} Here $g_n$ denotes the $n$-th Goldbach number.
+These ideas can be applied to Goldbach numbers, that is to say, positive integers which are expressible as the sum of two primes.
+Fixing some large natural number $N$ one considers the collection $\left\{n,n+2,N-n \right\}$ and in this manner it can be shown, under suitable hypotheses, that at least one of the following statements must hold \cite[Theorem 1.5]{Poly}: \begin{itemize} \item[(i)] There are infinitely many twin primes. \item[(ii)] One has $g_{n+1}-g_n \leq 4$ for all sufficiently large $n$. \end{itemize} Here $g_n$ denotes the $n$-th Goldbach number.
 In this paper we prove a result of the same nature.
-To state the theorem, we say $m$ is a de Polignac number if there exist infinitely many pairs of primes $(p,p')$ such that $p-p'=m$.
-Let $\mathcal{D}$ denote the set of de Polignac numbers. \begin{theorem} At least one of the following statements must hold \begin{itemize} \item[(i)] There exists an absolute constant $C>0$ so that $g_{n+1}-g_n \leq C$ for all sufficiently large $n$. \item[(ii)] The set $\mathcal{D}$ has full asymptotic density in the even numbers and more precisely
+To state the theorem, we recall that $m \in \N$ is said to be a de Polignac number if there exist infinitely many pairs of primes $(p,p')$ such that $p-p'=m$.
+Let $\mathcal{D}$ denote the set of de Polignac numbers. \begin{theorem} Assume that the primes have level of distribution $\theta >1/2$, which is to say EH$[\theta]$ holds for some $\theta \in(1/2,1)$ (see section \ref{sievesection} below).
+Then at least one of the following statements must hold: \begin{itemize} \item[(i)] There exists an absolute constant $C>0$ so that $g_{n+1}-g_n \leq C$ for all sufficiently large $n$. \item[(ii)] The set $\mathcal{D}$ has full asymptotic density in the even numbers and more precisely

-for all large $N$ and some $\kappa <1$. \end{itemize} \end{theorem} We note that this result is unconditional while the Polymath theorem relies on the powerful Elliott-Halberstam Conjecture.
-It will, however, be necessary to push just beyond the reach of the Bombieri-Vinogradov theorem and make use of Zhang type equidistribution estimates.
-The proof of Theorem \ref{GvsP} employs a second moment estimate for the Maynard-Tao sieve weight (see \cite{May}) together with a Cauchy-Schwarz argument.
-We will show that a similar argument can be applied to the sequence of normalised prime gaps.
-Letting $\mathcal{L}$ denote the set of limit points for the sequence $(p_{n+1}-p_n)/ \log p_n$, Banks, Freiberg and Maynard \cite{Banks} established the lower bounds